-Carter, C. F.-The Science of Wealth.
+Carter, C. F .-- The Science of Wealth.
 Edward Arnold, 1961.
-Karmel, P. H. and Brunt, M.-The Structure of the Australian Economy.
-Cheshire, 1962.

 SCHOOL OF BIOLOGICAL SCIENCES 17.001 General Biology

 General biological principles.
 Properties of living matter.
 Cell structure.
 Comparison of plants and animals.
 Basic classification of plant and animal kingdoms.
 The elements of plant and animal histology.
 Anatomy and life histories of selected types of animals and plants.
 Autotrophic and heterotrophic nutrition.
 Aspects of elementary plant and animal physiology.
 An introduction to genetics, evolution, cytology and ecology.